 You can smell a rat here.
 And it is a huge and smelly one.
 Christians claim that God is love.
 Jews and Muslims don’t.
 Do they not worship the same deity?
 Is there something missing that Jesus’ inner circle knew about?
 And is it the identity of the Bride?
 That is indeed the case.
 The Bride of Christ was God in the person of Mary Magdalene.
 She was one of God’s avatars.
 She made Jesus believe he was Adam reincarnated and that She was Eve reincarnated, that Eve didn’t come from Adam’s rib but that Eve gave birth to Adam, and that they were an eternal couple living from the beginning of Creation until the End of Times.
 That is why Jesus believed he was the Son of God.

 Simon Peter said to Jesus, ‘You are the Messiah, the Son of the living God.’
 (Matthew 16:16) This phrase appears in the Jewish Bible (Deuteronomy 5:26, Jeremiah 10:10, Psalm 42:2), but Simon Peter’s use of it is noteworthy.
-In Deuteronomy, the living God refers to God’s active presence on Earth, meaning that God is not some mythical figure, of which we only have tales, nor some lifeless statue, but someone present in our midst.
+In Deuteronomy, the living God refers to God’s active presence on Earth, meaning that God is not some mythical figure, of whom we have only tales, nor a lifeless statue, but someone present in our midst.
 In Moses’ time, it was a pillar of fire.
 With the Bride gone, these words have lost their meaning, which led some later Christians to believe that Jesus was God.

 Jesus was God’s son because Adam was.
 Hence, Adam is the Son of God (Luke 3:38), Jesus is the Firstborn of all Creation (Colossians 1:15), and Jesus gave us the right to become children of God who are born of God (John 1:12-13).
 As Adam, he was the father and God the Mother of humankind.
 The Jewish scriptures about the fantasy character, Yahweh, also known as the God of Abraham, don’t mention that.
 And so, Paul, who took these scriptures as seriously as a Pharisee, perhaps because he was a former Pharisee, made God male in his theology and persuaded the early Church to do the same.
 He succeeded because his work made it possible to unite the early Church.
 Muhammad also married God in the person of Khadijah bint Khuwaylid.
 Unlike Jesus, he didn’t know.